If you cannot measure it, you cannot manage it

 Since UNEX™ is also used to fix terminal dues payments, the accuracy of the UNEX™ results is all the more important.
 IPC ensures accuracy by using a solid statistical design that is regularly updated to reflect reality, by advanced data validation and by providing on-line ad-hoc analysis tools.

 All parties who use UNEX™ respect the integrity of the test measurements IPC provides.
-The validity and independence of the data is guaranteed by external panel recruitment and management contractors, which are TNS UK (United Kingdom) and Ipsos (Germany) since January 2013.
+The validity and independence of the data is guaranteed by external panel recruitment and management contractors, which are in 2018 Ipsos (Germany), Kantar TNS (United Kingdom) and Quotas (Germany).